-Trade out of the Murrumbidgee is open, however; trade into the Murrumbidgee is closed (as of 3 October 2023).
+Trade out of the Murrumbidgee is open, however; trade into the Murrumbidgee is closed (as of 16 October 2023) due to the low balance of the IVT account.
 Water users should monitor the WaterNSW website (www.waternsw.com.au) for daily information about the IVT account balance, the status of trade, and other information including seasonal trade closures.
-The Murrumbidgee IVT account is operated between limits of 0 GL and 100 GL, however the balance can move rapidly.
+The Murrumbidgee IVT account is operated between limits of 0 gigalitres (GL) and 100 GL, however; the balance can move rapidly.
 The information presented in this statement is current at the time of writing.